PointLLM: Empowering Large Language Models to Understand Point Clouds: Introduction

 \section{Introduction}

-Recent years have witnessed the emergence of large language models (LLMs) \cite{ChatGPT,GPT-3,GPT-4,InstructGPT,InternLM,Palm,LLaMA,T5}, demonstrating awe-inspiring abilities in natural language processing.
-These models have become versatile tools, acting as generalized interfaces \cite{GeneralInterface} to perform an array of complex tasks\cite{T5,GPT-3}.
-However, the mastery over text-based tasks is just one aspect of what LLMs can achieve.
-A new horizon emerges as researchers begin to explore multi-modal LLMs, capable of processing various forms of data such as audio\cite{AudioGPT} and images\cite{LLaMA-Adapter, LLaVA, MiniGPT-4, Kosmos-1, GPT-4, Flamingo, BLIP-2}.
+Recent developments in large language models (LLMs) \cite{ChatGPT,GPT-3,GPT-4,InstructGPT,InternLM,Palm,LLaMA,T5} have showcased their remarkable capabilities in natural language processing, acting as generalized interfaces \cite{GeneralInterface} for a broad range of tasks\cite{T5,GPT-3}.
+Beyond text, the exploration of multi-modal LLMs (MLLMs) now extends to processing audio\cite{AudioGPT}, images\cite{LLaMA-Adapter, LLaVA, MiniGPT-4, Kosmos-1, GPT-4, Flamingo, BLIP-2}, and more.

-The next step in this evolution lies in understanding the 3D structures.
-Imagine a scenario where one can interactively create and edit 3D content through simple verbal commands\cite{Point-E,Shape-E}, bypassing the need for specialized software, or can instruct a robot to manipulate objects using natural language\cite{Palm-E}.
-These applications require LLMs with a nuanced and accurate understanding of 3D structures.
+The next step in this evolution lies in understanding 3D structures, and particularly point clouds.
+Suppose we want to embed LLMs in 3D design software for interactive 3D content creation/editing via text commands (\ie 3D copilot), this requires LLMs to understand 3D content states, which can be represented as point clouds.
+In robotics, LLMs as control centers need to understand the environments for perception and planning, where point clouds captured through depth sensors or LiDAR are important observations.

-While existing efforts to integrate LLMs with 2D images provide a pathway to understanding 3D\cite{PointCLIP,LLaVA,InstructBLIP}, they face difficulties such as ambiguous depth estimation, occlusion, and viewpoint-dependent perception.
-To address these issues, options like carefully selecting suitable views or employing multi-view images exist.
-However, suitable views may be elusive due to arbitrary orientations of objects, and multi-view images can lead to increased model overhead and complexity.
-On the other hand, point clouds, as a universal and efficient representation of 3D, provide a compelling solution.
-They offer direct access to geometric and appearance, fostering a comprehensive understanding of 3D shapes, resilient handling of occlusion, and view-invariant analysis.
-Yet, despite their advantages, the coupling of point clouds with LLMs remains underexplored.
+While existing efforts to integrate LLMs with 2D images\cite{LLaVA,InstructBLIP,MiniGPT-4,Palm-E} also provide 3D comprehension, they face difficulties like depth ambiguity, occlusion, and viewpoint dependency.
+In contrast, point clouds, as an efficient and universal 3D representation, offer direct geometric and appearance information.
+Despite these benefits, the integration of point clouds with LLMs is still underexplored.

-In this work, we pave the way to empower large language models to understand point clouds, with a preliminary focus on 3D objects.
-Specifically, we present PointLLM, which accepts colored object point clouds with human instructions and generates accurate responses, reflecting its understanding of point clouds and common sense, as illustrated in \cref{fig:teaser}.
-Enhancing LLMs' understanding of 3D object point clouds presents three key difficulties: the absence of training data, the necessity of building a suitable model architecture, and the lack of comprehensive benchmarks and evaluation methods, each of which we address as follows.